What Exactly Are 'Deliverables' In Software Development?

 “Everything applications need, except a frontend, in one API endpoint.”

-8base provides the backend resources developers need to build web and mobile apps.
+8base provided the backend resources developers need to build web and mobile apps.
 Those resources are available through a single API endpoint.
 This gives developers total flexibility over how they choose to develop their client apps.
 Why?
 Because we don’t do frontend.

 Our thinking changed entirely when we asked ourselves, “what don’t we do.”
 Interestingly enough, it helped us much more clearly understand what we do — everything but that.
 By taking sides, we were able to clearly see where we stood in relation.